Editor’s Note: Were you affected by Hurricane Michael? Text, iMessage or WhatsApp your videos, photos and stories to CNN when it’s safe: 347-322-0415

 At least eight people, including Sweet, have died in Florida.
 An 11-year-old girl died in Georgia when a carport came crashing through the roof.
 Two of the three people who were killed in North Carolina died when their vehicle struck a tree that had fallen because of high winds, said Adrienne Jones, deputy director for the McDowell County Emergency Medical Services.

 Six people died in Virginia.
 Four drowned and a firefighter was killed when a tractor-trailer lost control and hit his truck on a wet highway in Hanover County.
-The Virginia Department of Emergency Management said Saturday the sixth person died in Charlotte County.
+The Virginia Department of Emergency Management said Saturday a sixth person died in Charlotte County.

 In Georgia, officials are receiving reports that 84 chicken houses – estimated to hold more than 2 million chickens – were destroyed in the storm, which also caused severe damage to pecan, cotton, vegetable and peanut crops.